Construction of algebraic covers: Algebraic Covers

-In this section we follow the paper \cite{extending} by Miles Reid, where the following extension problem is tackled. \textit{Given a Noetherian graded ring $\overline{R}$ and $a_0$ a non negative integer, determine the set of all pairs $(R,z_0)$, where $R$ is a graded ring and $z_0\in R$ is a homogeneous, nonzero divisor, of degree $a_0$ such that $R/(z_0)=\overline{R}$.}
+In this section we follow the paper \cite{extending} by Miles Reid, where the following extension problem is tackled. \textit{Given a Noetherian graded ring $\overline{R}$ and $a_0$ a non negative integer, determine the set of all pairs $(R,z_0)$, where $R$ is a graded ring and $z_0\in R$ is a homogeneous, nonzero divisor, of degree $a_0$ such that $R/(z_0)=\overline{R}$.} We call $R$ an extension of $\overline{R}$.

 The hyperplane section principle (see \cite[$\S 1.2$]{extending}) says that the generators of $R$, their relations and syzygies reduce modulo $z_0$ to those of $\overline{R}$ and occur in the same degrees.
 In particular, if $\overline{R}=\overline{S}/\overline{I}$, where $\overline{S}=k[z_1,\dots,z_r]$, and we have an exact sequence